Tuition & Aid

 Office of Student Accounts

 Student tuition invoices are electronically billed directly to each student’s Moravian University email.
 Tuition invoicing is 100 percent paperless and is available to view anytime via the student's AMOS Student Accounts portal.
-For parents to receive e-bill notifications or pay invoices electronically on their student's behalf, the student must authorize a Parent PIN in the "your account" section of the Student Accounts portal.
+For parents to receive e-bill notifications or pay invoices electronically on their student's behalf, the student must authorize a Payer in the "My account" section of the Student Accounts portal.

 The Office of Student Accounts manages AMOS access to class schedules after invoices are paid and handles requests for refunds, payment options, online account inquiries, and student health insurance coverage.